-- 81. Managing your own admissions in the first year of operation means that you can set your own deadlines for receiving applications and for making offers.
+- 98. Managing your own admissions in the first year of operation means that you can set your own deadlines for receiving applications and for making offers.
 You can therefore accept an application for a place to your school later than other schools in the area.
-It also means that you can follow-up expressions of interest directly with parents, who won't have to apply to your school via the local authority. - 82.
+It also means that you can follow-up expressions of interest directly with parents, who won't have to apply to your school via the local authority. - 99.
 Even if you decide to manage the application process and allocate places yourself, you should have your school's details included in the LA composite prospectus.
-This will raise the profile of your school with parents in the local authority area. - 83.
-For more information on your options, please refer to the free school Proposer Guidance.
+This will raise the profile of your school with parents in the local authority area. - 100.
+If you are not in local authority co-ordination you will need to publish an application form and set out, in your admissions policy, where parents should submit their application, a closing date for applications and a date when provisional offers will be made, either by the school or by the local authority.
+Make sure your form complies with the Code, especially important is section 2.4.

+101. For more information on your options, please refer to the free school Proposer Guidance.